neonzoul/Portfolio/README.md

 Hello!
 I'm Moss, a Software Developer specializing in **Automation and APIs**.
-This repository serves as my professional portfolio and a living journal of my development journey.
+This repository serves as my a living journal of my development journey.

 I believe in **learning by building**.
 Every project here is a real-world solution to a tangible problem, designed to deepen my expertise and deliver practical value.